 Resource libraries that AFP Resource Installer creates use a resource access table (RAT) as the index of the resource library.
 The index is stored as a file in the library that it refers to.
 You must store CMRs in resource libraries that use a RAT.
-IBM recommends that you store data objects in resource libraries that use a RAT as well.
+You should store data objects in resource libraries that use a RAT as well.